muhammadrafihq/muhammadrafihq/README.md

 💬 Ask me about Bot Development, API Integration, and Full Stack Development
 📫 Reach me at: [portofolio.mrfh.site](https://portofolio.mrfh.site/)
 🌍 Based in Jakarta, Indonesia
-🔒 Some project is private
+🔒 Note: Some projects are private due to privacy concerns or company policies.
+Reach out if you'd like to know more!

 ## 💻 Languages